khalid-el-masnaoui/docker-notes/README.md

 # Docker Notes
-A cheat-sheets and quick but rich reference guide for docker CLI commands and some of docker concepts
+A cheat-sheets and quick but relatively-detailed reference guide for docker CLI commands and some of docker concepts

 # Table Of Contents